Do I Repair or Replace My HVAC System?

 How Efficient Is Your HVAC System?

-The overall performance of your air conditioning and heating system is crucial to the environment, and should be important to you.
+The overall performance of your air conditioning and heating system is crucial to the environment and should be important to you.
 Even if your heating and air conditioning is only eight or nine years old, it could use double the energy of a modern, more efficient system.
 By federal law, the current minimum SEER rating (or Seasonal Energy Efficiency Ratio) for an air conditioner is 13 SEER, instead of 10 SEER back in 2006.
-The SEER rating is measured by the cooling output throughout a typical cooling-season divided by the total electric energy input.
+The SEER rating is measured by the cooling output throughout a typical cooling season divided by the total electric energy input.
 Though your system may not yet be 10 years old, it may still be poorly managing energy use and greatly increasing costs.
 In the long run, ditching that old 10 SEER unit with a 21 SEER unit might save more on your energy bill.

 Review the Structure of Your Home

 If you have a hard time with keeping your home cool enough in summer or warm enough in winter, an inadequately insulated home may be the culprit.
-Sufficient insulation lowers the wear and tear on an HVAC system and helps it to perform more efficiently.
+Adequate insulation lowers the wear and tear on an HVAC system and helps it to perform more efficiently.
 If insulation gaps are addressed, it can be possible to swap your current system with a smaller, less expensive one, or hold onto your current system for a couple more years.

 Still uncertain if you should repair or replace your current unit?
 Review the questions below to help you decide.

 - What are the average repair costs for your current heating and cooling system?